“97% of people with back pain could benefit by learning the Alexander Technique”

 Jack Stern, spinal neurosurgeon

-A good overview of all peer-reviewed, published scientific research on the Alexander Technique is to be found on: https://www.amsatonline.org/aws/AMSAT/pt/sp/research
+You can find a good overview of all peer-reviewed, published scientific research on the Alexander Technique here: https://www.amsatonline.org/aws/AMSAT/pt/sp/research

 Most research is about: